Table of Contents

 6. Millet Business Plan for Bakery Industry(Biscuits and Cakes):

-Today, when we see biscuits in the market are mostly made of refined cereals(maida) but when are made with millets, will be a healthy choice.
+Today, when we see biscuits in the market that are mostly made of refined cereals(maida) but when they are made with millets, will be a healthy choice.
 For establishing a millet bakery unit, you require these three machines:

 - Planetary Mixer

 If you are interested in this millet bakery unit, you can go through this blog on ”Millet Biscuits Making for Entrepreneurs”.